The UKES Council

 Dr Ulrike Hotopp is the Chief Economist and Director for Analysis for DEFRA.

-He has contributed to UKES through participation in international development work (with Colin Jacobs); work on evaluation competencies (with Helen Simons) and active involvement in the UKES London Network (led by Joy Beishon).
+Robert (‘Bob’) Picciotto is Visiting Professor at Kings College, London.
+He has contributed to UKES through participation in international development work (with Colin Jacobs); work on evaluation competencies (with Helen Simons) and active involvement in the UKES London Network.
 He is a graduate of the Woodrow Wilson School of Public and International Affairs (Princeton University) and a member of the Academy of Social Sciences.
 He is a board member of the European Evaluation Society board and of three advisory panels: World Bank Independent Evaluation Group; Rockefeller Foundation; and Wilton Park - a UK Foreign and Commonwealth Office autonomous body.
 He has served on the United Kingdom Independent Advisory Committee on Development Impact (2006-2010).
 At the World Bank he held senior management positions including Vice-President, Corporate Planning and Budgeting and Director-General of the Independent Evaluation Group (1992-2002).
-Since 2002, he has provided independent evaluation advice to the UK Department for International Development, the Asian Development Bank, the African Development Bank, the Council of Europe Development Bank, the International Fund for Agriculture Development, the United Nations Development Program, the Global Environment Facility, the Organization for Economic Cooperation and Development, Sweden’s Ministry for Foreign Affairs and the Swedish Agency for Development Evaluation.
+Since 2002, he has provided independent evaluation advice to the UK Department for International Development, the Asian Development Bank, the African Development Bank, the Council of Europe Development Bank, the International Fund for Agriculture Development, the United Nations Development Program, the Global Environment Facility, the Organization for Economic Cooperation and Development, Sweden’s Ministry for Foreign Affairs and the Swedish Agency for Development.

-Helen Simons is Professor of Evaluation and Education at the University of Southampton
+Helen Simons is Professor of Evaluation and Education at the University of Southampton.